NIH COVID-19 treatment analysis

 partly due to prescription requirements, limited availability, high cost, and,

-for certain treatments, administration requirements and the need to evaluate
+for certain treatments, administration requirements and extensive

 drug interactions.